thoughtspot/thoughtspot.github.io/_complex-search/filtered-agg-forms.md

 Once you have aggregated with a filter, you can do further comparisons with the `vs` and `all` keywords.

 ## Using the vs and all keywords

+You can use the `vs` and `all` keywords to expand the usefulness of your comparison filters.